biocommons/anyvar/docs/uta.md

 ## Troubleshooting and Validation

-* **Connection Issues:** Ensure port 5432 is available or change the port if conflicts arise.
+* **Connection Issues:** Ensure port 5432 is available, or change the port if conflicts arise.
+Be sure to update your `UTA_DB_URL` environment variable if you change the port number.

   ```shell
   docker run --platform linux/amd64 -d --rm -e POSTGRES_PASSWORD=uta \